 Statistical Abstract of the United States – This is a great place to find a wealth of statistics on the social, economical and political organization of the united States.
 Most libraries have this in print form as well.
 Check the index for keywords that are related to your topic of interest.
-Not sure how much longer this will be available in print.
+Unfortunately, 2012 is the last edition that was published.

-American Community Survey – This is an annual survey sent out randomly to a smaple size of 3 million households and 20,000 group quarters.
+American Community Survey – This is an annual survey sent out randomly to a sample size of 3 million households and 20,000 group quarters.
 This survey collects more detailed information from a sample of the general population.
 It also collects annual estimates on population and housing characteristics.
-Not all of this data isa vailable in all geographies.
+Not all of this data is available in all geographies.
 Some local level information may not be available.